Translational Medical Research (MScTMR)

 - case studies in translational research

-In addition, each student chooses a pre-defined set of electives directly linked to selected research foci of our faculty.
-As of now, we offer the following three specialisations:
+In addition, each student is required to choose a pre-defined set of electives directly linked to selected research focuses of our Faculty.
+At present, we offer the following three specialisations:

-The programme is structured into four compact teaching blocks, followed by a period of individual research work and the subsequent writing of a thesis, as described below.
+The programme is structured into four compact teaching blocks, followed by a period of individual research work and the subsequent completion of a thesis, as described below.

 The first coursework block consists of two separate introductory modules.
-Students with a medical background take the module that covers aspects of molecular and cellular biology including basic laboratory techniques, while students with a science background take a module that introduces them to the basics of clinical medicine.
-The expected learning time is equivalent to two weeks of full-time study.
+Students with a medical background will take the module that covers aspects of molecular and cellular biology including basic laboratory techniques, while students with a science background will take a module that introduces them to the basics of clinical medicine.
+Expected learning time is equivalent to two weeks of full-time study.

-The second coursework block includes six weeks of taught modules that provide the students with a thorough understanding of the molecular and cellular basis of medical disorders.
-One additional week is reserved for final preparation of projects, written assignments, and exams.
+The second coursework block consists of six weeks of taught modules that provide the students with a thorough understanding of the molecular and cellular background of medical disorders.
+One additional week is reserved for the final preparation of projects, written assignments and exams.

 The third coursework block builds on the foundations established in the second block.
-Students gain an insight into disease processes ranging from their molecular and cellular basis to their clinical pathologies.
+Here, students gain an insight into disease processes ranging from their molecular and cellular basis to their clinical pathologies.
 This is again followed by one week for revision and exam preparation.

-The sequence of the blocks allows for full-time study from early September to the end of February (one term) to finish the taught modules in a concentrated manner.
-Part-time students can spread the blocks over two years (Blocks 1 and 2 taken in the first year, Block 3 and 4 in the second year).
+The sequence of the blocks allows for full-time study from early September to the end of February (one term) so as to complete the taught modules in a concentrated manner.
+Part-time students can spread the blocks over two years (blocks 1 and 2 taken in the first year, blocks 3 and 4 in the second).

 Thesis (25 ECTS)

-After successfully completing the taught part of the programme, students move on to their thesis research.
-Through this project, students are expected to gain the ability to independently identify a relevant and substantial research question, to define the appropriate methodology for its solution, and to evaluate the scientific impact of the results as well as the potential clinical application.
-To make this a fruitful learning experience, students are systematically guided and supervised throughout their thesis work by an academic tutor.
+After successfully completing the taught part of the program, students move on to the research work for their final thesis.
+This project is designed to enhance students’ ability to independently discern a research issue that is both relevant and substantial, choose the methodology for dealing with it, and gauge the impact of the findings at a practical and policy-related level.
+To make this a fruitful learning experience, students are systematically guided throughout the work on their thesis an academic tutor.

-Learning mainly takes place in interactive seminars (max of 25 students), laboratory practical courses and group/individual learning assignments.
-Up-to-date keynote lectures complement the student-centred learning approach of the programme.
-Sufficient workspace and comprehensive access to literature supports the students’ individual learning.
+Learning mainly takes place in interactive seminars (max.
+25 students) and through group/individual learning assignments.
+Up-to-date, keynote lectures supplement the student-centred learning approach of the programme.
+Sufficient work space and largely unrestricted access to the relevant literature support the progress of individual learning.

-Coursework revolves around problem and case-based learning activities as well as laboratory practical courses to develop the applicable skills required for translational medical research.
+Coursework revolves around (a) problem- and case-based learning activities and (b) practical laboratory classes designed to develop the skills required for translational medical research.

-Through the active learning approach, the students will gain self-confidence and professionalism by presenting and defending their ideas and views in front of critical audiences, as well as by actively listening to the arguments and perspectives of others.
+In the course of these learning activities, the students gain in self-confidence and professionalism by presenting and defending their ideas and views to critical audiences and by listening closely to arguments and perspectives put forward by others.

-The Heidelberg University was founded more than 600 years ago (in 1386) and is the oldest University in Germany.
-Today, as in its old days, it is a leading institution in research and teaching in Europe.
-Its has two Medical Faculties housed on separate campuses, one in Heidelberg and one in Mannheim, both offering innovative courses of study.
+Heidelberg University was founded more than 600 years ago (in 1386) and is the oldest university in Germany.
+Today, as in the past, Heidelberg is a leading institution for research and teaching in Europe.
+It has two medical faculties on separate campuses, one in Heidelberg and one in nearby Mannheim, both offering innovative courses of study.

-The Centre for Biomedicine and Medical Technology Mannheim (CBTM) and the Departments of the University Hospital are strongly committed to the education of tomorrow’s physicians and researchers through an extensive program of both teaching and research activities.
+The Centre for Biomedicine and Medical Technology Mannheim (CBTM) and the Departments of the University Hospital are strongly committed to the education of tomorrow’s physicians and researchers through an extensive programme encompassing both teaching and research activities.

-The Master’s programme in Translational Medical Research is strongly connected to leading institutions in research, education and industry which contribute to the development of a diverse, globally engaged medical research community.
+The international connectivity of the M.Sc. programme in Translational Medical Research links it with leading institutions in research, education and industry, a fact that contributes greatly to the development of a diverse, globally engaged medical research community.

-The course is open to medical doctors, biologists, pharmacists and other professionals in health related sciences, who hold a first academic degree equivalent to 240 ECTS (usually a Bachelors degree after at least 4 years of full-time study).
-Special conditions for admission apply to registered medical students within the MaReCuM (Mannheim Reformed Curriculum for Medicine) programme.
+The programme is open to medical doctors and other professionals with an initial health-related academic degree equivalent to 240 ECTS (usually a Bachelor degree after at least 4 years of full-time study).
+Special admission conditions apply for medical students registered with the MaReCuM (Mannheim Reformed Curriculum for Medicine) programme.

 A maximum of 25 participants will be accepted each year.

-Application Deadline: 15th April for the course starting in early September the same year.
+Application deadline: 15 April for the course starting in early September the same year.
 Please download the Application Form here.

-Admission Regulations in English - Please note: the German version of the regulation is the official and legally binding one
+Admission Regulations in English - Please note: the German version of the Regulations is the official and legally binding one.

-Certified Educational Certificates in original language, plus official English translation (not required if original in German)
+- educational certificates in the original language, plus official English translation (not required if the original is in German)

-The application should be directed to the Mannheim Medical Faculty.
+The application should be addressed to the Mannheim Medical Faculty.

-The academic year starts September 1st and is split into two semesters (September-February/ March-August).
+The academic year starts on September 1 and is split into two semesters (September-February/ March-August).

-Full-time study means that students finish the taught parts of the programme in the first semester and write their thesis in the second semester.
+Full-time study (international students) means that students finish the taught parts of the programme in the first semester and write their thesis in the second semester.

-Part-time study in this programme means that the duration of study is extended over a period of 2½ years with defined periods of full-time attendance.
-Part-time students begin in Year 1 with participating in taught modules during 9 weeks from September to the end of October.
-In Year 2 they continue with taught modules during 14 weeks from November to the end of February.
-The master's thesis is then produced at an individually chosen time thereafter.
-During taught modules, full-time attendance is necessary, while in between there is no programme offered (dual degree medical students continue taking medical courses).
-Part-time students therefore need to be registered for at least a period of five semesters with substantial interim times when no study courses are offered.
-Please consider carefully, if this is a reasonable choice for you.
+Part-time study (reserved for MaReCuM students already enrolled at the Medical Faculty Mannheim of Heidelberg University) means that study duration extends over a period of 2½ years with defined periods of full-time attendance.
+Part-time students begin in year 1 by participating in taught modules in the 9 weeks from September to the end of October.
+In year 2 they continue with taught modules for 14 weeks from November to the end of February.
+The M.Sc. thesis is completed at an individually chosen point thereafter.
+During taught modules, full-time attendance is necessary, between the modules there is no programme on offer (dual degree medical students = MaReCuM students continue with their medical courses).
+Part-time students therefore need to be registered for a period of at least five semesters with substantial interim periods in which there is no teaching.
+Please consider carefully whether this is a sensible choice for you.

 Prof. Dr. Jonathan P. Sleeman